declaration

 Communications Policy (read Bylaws Words of Wisdom)

-Developers and their attorneys often leave room for improvement with regard to both declarations / CC&Rs and bylaws.
+Developers and their attorneys often leave room for improvement with regard to both declarations / CC&Rs, bylaws, rules and regulations and more.
 Perfecting these critical governing documents can take years, but is often a prudent (and sometimes necessary) step for common interest communities.

 Steps to AMEND your Declaration / CC&Rs